 In terms of regulation, the respective organizations in Canada treat Foreign Exchange either as a security or as a derivative.
 However, we should note this brings about different types of regulation since organizations have to enforce regulatory framework at the provincial and territorial level along with the regulatory framework at the federal (national) level.
 This creates a bit complex environment that, to a certain extent, makes it quite challenging for a business entity to decide whether to function as a Forex broker in the local market or as an advisor.

-In this section, our team of experts will try to outline what are some IIROC duties and how it can benefit Canadian traders.
-Aiming to ensure fair market environment and financial stability, the IIROC acts as the main Foreign Exchange regulatory body, which is empowered to supervise business activities of Forex brokers and advisors that operate in the local Forex market.
+In this section, our team of experts will try to outline what are some IIROC duties and how they can benefit Canadian traders.
+Aiming to ensure a fair market environment and financial stability, the IIROC acts as the main Foreign Exchange regulatory body, which is empowered to supervise the business activities of Forex brokers and advisors that operate in the local Forex market.

 The IIROC has the authority to carry out: